Header photo

 Now we go back up the hill, back to the lake.

-The plastic barrier keeps the dirt from falling into the lake.
+The plastic barrier keeps the dirt from washing into the lake.

 The Loop Trail heads south out of Whitham Woods and goes east along Business Highway 34.
 Photos here